 • Facilitating access to early intervention and treatment for students and families

 • Increasing knowledge of and access to community resources and services.

-WEP is a Renfrew Educational Services Program and is funded by Alberta Health Services.
+WEP is funded by Alberta Health Services.